ArnDev7/overthewire_bandit_writeup/bandit.md

        ls
        cd inhere
-*(to change the directory to 'inhere

        find
        cat .hidden

-learned that hidden files exist with a '.'
+learned that hidden files exist with a '.' and cd inhere was used to change the directory to inhere

 password: **2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe**